-Being charged with domestic family violence charges in Virginia is a serious situation.
+Being charged with assault, or assault and battery, in Virginia is a serious situation.
 The consequences can be far-reaching, such as being prevented from seeing your children.
 Immediate action on the part of the accused is essential.

 Planning to make an apology or waiting to see if the charges will be dropped likely will not change the outcome.
 It is important to know that the state can and will prosecute domestic violence charges, even if the victim decides not to press charges.